 Field Туре Required Comments sessionID SessionID Y Client connection identification on the gateway assigned by B3.
-It is present to help with measuring latencies on the wire from B3 monitoring team. msgSeqNum SeqNum Y Inbound or outbound flow sequence number of a given SessionID/SessionVerID. sendingTime SendingTime Y Time of message transmission, expressed in UTC (elapsed nanoseconds from epoch). eventIndicator EventIndicator Y Set of indicators for a given event.
-First use case: indicates possible retransmission of message during recovery process (bit 0- possResend).
+It is present to help with measuring latencies on the wire from B3 monitoring team. msgSeqNum SeqNum Y Inbound or outbound flow sequence number of a given SessionID/SessionVerID. sendingTime SendingTime Y Time of message transmission, expressed in UTC (elapsed nanoseconds from epoch).

+Field Туре Required Comments eventIndicator EventIndicator Y Set of indicators for a given event.
+Currently there are two use cases: indicates possible retransmission of message during recovery process and low priority flag.
 Since version 4. marketSegmentID MarketSegmentIDOptional Ν Optional identifier of the market segment.